salihkemaloglu/fxproxy/README.md

 ### Solution

-* I create two project inside repository, sidecar and dummy app project.
-Http request are come to sidecar project and after validations sidecar redirect the request to the dummy app project.
+* I create two projects inside the repository, the sidecar, and the dummy app project.
+HTTP requests come to the sidecar project and after validations sidecar redirects the request to the dummy app project.

 ##### Steps to start